Declare a reference variable of type File named myFile.

 Step-by-step Breakdown:

-• The keyword File refers to the type of the object that the variable will refer to.
+Filerefers to the type of the object that the variable will refer to. - The variable name

 In summary, the declaration File myFile; creates a reference variable that can later point to a File object.
 To actually interact with a file, you would instantiate the File object and assign it to this reference variable.